How To Find Your WiFi Password On Android

 First of all, remember to keep your password to yourself.
 You can set your computers and devices to “auto connect” so you will not need to publicly display or remember the password.

-Also remember that your WiFi can be hacked.
-Yes, there are a lot of people who find ways to hack routers for free access.
+Also, remember that your WiFi can be hacked.
+Yes, there are a lot of people who find ways to hack routers or household wireless extenders for free access.
 To avoid this, it is advisable that you change your password every 6-12 months, depending on the frequency of traffic near your signal.
 This will help to keep your wireless connection secured.

 Finding WiFi Passwords On Android